goreleaser/acceptance-tests/README.md

 http://localhost:8080/
 # login as root
 http://localhost:8080/users/sign_in
-# create a new user
+# create a new user and check the 'admin' box
 ## goreleaser
 ## goreleaser@acme.com
 http://localhost:8080/admin/users/new
 # set the password cuz setting via email is not possible
 # set to 'testpwd123!'
 http://localhost:8080/admin/users/goreleaser/edit
-# logout and login as goreleaser
+# logout and login as goreleaser and maybe set a new password if requested
 http://localhost:8080/users/sign_in
 # create 'acceptance-tests' (private) and 'homebrew-tap' (public) repository
 http://localhost:8080/projects/new